Matcha Tea: 8 Health Benefits & 4 Possible Side Effects

 Matcha is made from the Tencha tea variety, which makes up only about one percent of green tea in Japan.

-In some cases, the Gyokuro tea variety is also used, which is the highest quality tea variety in Japan.
+In some cases, the Gyokuro, the highest quality tea variety in Japan, is also used.

 Several weeks before the harvest, the tea is shaded with nets.
 This allows certain ingredients to accumulate, giving the tea its unique flavor.
 After harvesting, a large portion of the tea is processed into Matcha.
 In order to do this, the leaves are steamed and then dried.
 Next, the dried leaves are separated from the stems and processed.
 With the help of granite mills, the leaves are ground into a fine powder.
 Now the matcha powder is ready for use.